Car accidents can have many tragic outcomes and among the worst are disfiguring facial injuries.

 Facial injuries can be caused by flying objects, broken glass, being thrown through the windshield, ejection from the vehicle, contact with the steering wheel, window, airbag or the dash.
 In pedestrian-motor vehicle accidents, pedestrians are vulnerable to all types of severe injuries including facial injuries when stuck by a vehicle.

 If you have sustained a disfiguring facial injury in a car crash caused by a negligent driver, you may be able to recover compensation for medical expenses and compensation for the disfigurement and pain and suffering.
-Speak to a St. Louis automobile crash attorney from The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.
+Speak to an Accident Attorney at The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.